CircuitQ: An open-source toolbox for superconducting circuits: From the symbolic Hamiltonian to its numerical implementation

 To implement a node variable in the flux basis, we confine the numerical flux values to a finite grid ${[-\Phi_{\text{max}}, -\Phi_{\text{max}} + \delta, \dots, \Phi_{\text{max}}]}$ with grid spacing $\delta$.
 The grid length can be decided by the user or is set to a default value otherwise.
 Consequently, we can assign a diagonal matrix to the flux variable:

-As the conjugate momentum of the flux, the charge can be associated with the derivative with respect to $\Phi$: ${q = -i \hbar \partial_{\Phi}}$.
-To implement the derivative as a Hermitian operator, we use the finite-difference method:
+As the conjugate momentum of the flux, the charge variable can be associated with the derivative with respect to $\Phi$: ${q = -i \hbar \partial_{\Phi}}$.
+To implement the derivative as a Hermitian operator, we use the finite difference method:

 To generate Hermitian matrices, we have chosen a different discretization for the first and second derivative.
-CircuitQ is capable of working with charge and flux offset, where the flux offsets $\tilde{\Phi}$ are associated with loop fluxes and charge offsets $\tilde{q}$ with node charges.
+The cosine terms in equation~\ref{eq:potential_energy}, referring to the energy contribution of Josephson junctions, can be represented by diagonal matrices in the flux basis, where the diagonal elements are the cosine of the corresponding numerical edge flux value.
+CircuitQ is capable of working with charge and flux offsets, where the flux offsets $\tilde{\Phi}$ are associated with loop fluxes and charge offsets $\tilde{q}$ with node charges.
 They are implemented by multiplying them with the identity matrix:

 A Hilbert space is assigned to every node which is not set to ground.
-To get a numerical description of the full Hamiltonian, these subspaces are combined into a composite space using the tensor product by substituting
+To obtain a numerical description of the full Hamiltonian, these subspaces are combined into a composite space using the tensor product by substituting

-Here, the variable corresponding to node $i$ is implemented by placing the respective matrix at the $i$-th position of the composite space.
+Here, the variable corresponding to node $i$ is implemented by placing the respective matrix at the position of the composite space which corresponds to node $i$.
+We note that node numbering may change due to the elimination of the ground nodes.
+The sequence of the nodes is deduced by the algorithm and kept consistent throughout the evaluation of an instance.